MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/unordered-multiset-class.md

 ### <a name="remarks"></a>Açıklamalar

-Türü, denetlenen sıranın bir öğesi için bir işaretçi olarak işlev görebilecek bir nesneyi tanımlar.
+Tür, denetlenen dizinin bir öğesine işaretçi olarak hizmet veren bir nesneyi açıklar.

 ### <a name="example"></a>Örnek